bshlgrs/HyperactiveRecord/README.md

 HyperactiveRecord is an ActiveRecord plugin.
 It lets you write ActiveRecord-like queries with a DSL which more closely imitates the experience of using normal objects.

-In HyperStrict mode, it also bans you from directly calling relations.
-Eg you can’t call the comments method on a User object like you would in Rails; if you want to access your comments you have to do it from the HyperactiveQuery where you loaded that user.
-This makes n + 1 queries much harder to write accidentally.
-I’m not sure whether HyperStrict mode is a good idea.

 ## Examples

 ```ruby